rahul-balla/Barista-matic/README.md

 # Barista-matic Application

-This is a simple React application where the the user can dispense beverages of his/her choice. <br />
+This is a simple React application which simulates an automatic coffee dispensing machine.
+The left side of the application contains the beverages available for the user to select whereas the right side maintains the inventory of drink ingredients <br />

 <img src="./public/images/readmeImage.png" alt="Logo" >